Should humans travel to space?

 In context with the impending threat of space warfare, reliance on raw materials from unstable sources is irresponsible.
 According to Politico, the United States already relies too heavily on its space and military advantages, and with the rise of China and Russia into the forefront of technological innovation, warfare in space is approaching.
 President Donald Trump has mentioned creating an extension of the U.S. military dedicated to extraterrestrial combat, what he calls a “space force.”

 The modern competition for dominating space is eerily similar to the Space Race of the Cold War.
 Although countries remain invested in the intense nationalism of space travel, the rivalry between Musk’s SpaceX and Bezos’ Blue Origins, driven by the possibility of cosmic profits, ties in a new aspect of the Cold War tensions: excessive economic risk.

 Space travel, especially through the lens of its economic and social drawbacks, is incredibly expensive.
 For instance, according to the Planetary Society, NASA’s annual budget hovers just above 20 billion dollars, 45 percent of which goes toward human space flight.
 In comparison to the United States government’s other spending, NASA’s budget is not a substantial sum of money.
 However, it is still money spent on the prospect of resource exploitation and fantasy that could easily be destroyed or rendered inaccessible at the advent of a hostile conflict in space.

 Therefore, when it comes to the unknowns of space, we need to reflect on our history before allowing our insatiable desire for conquest to drive society toward the unrealistic fantasy of grand space exploration.

-Reagan Stanchfield, a junior and page editor, has a deep love for journalism, which she hopes to develop while writing for Zephyrus.
+Reagan Stanchfield, senior and copy editor, has a deep love for journalism, which she hopes to develop while writing for Zephyrus.
 When not doing excessive...